skellis46/skin_air_ground/20210309 - playing and catching.md

 Shadow is super useful -- more perspectives of me to orientate.
 Wonder what it would be like in lighting setup.
 Multiple shadows.
 Maybe some colours. projection. #ideatotry

 Didn't spend any viewing time in PP looking at differences between the materials (with different camera settings).
+Update: Did this in [[20210315 - through things]]